saieeshb/quartz/content/Genetics/DNA Packaging.md

 - With the addition of some higher order proteins, the DNA can be packed even more into **Heterochromatin.**
 	- At this point none of the DNA is exposed and all of it surrounded by proteins.

+>[!NOTE]-  Interesting point about  chromosomes
+>If a chromosome was scanned from top to bottom, it would show all of the above phases of DNA all the way from double helix to Heterochromatin at different locations or **Domains** spread throughout the chromosome.

+- Euchromatin is said to be light-staining while Heterochromatin is dark-staining.